nicostark/BOSUserBundle/README.md

 I needed a nice way to handle my users and i tried to install FOSUserBundle.
 Although it's a great development, i found, as many other people, that they tried to make it "too much" adaptable.
 At the point that it's no longer friendly to the programmer.

 # Installation
-- First of all, add the package to your composer.json, under require:
+- First of all, add the package to your composer.json.
+In your project folder run (on the console):

-`"buddiesofsymfony/user-bundle": "dev-master"`
+`composer require buddiesofsymfony/user-bundle`

 - Once you saved it, run "./composer.phar update" to download the bundle.